iree-org/iree/docs/benchmarking.md

 measurements more akin to unit tests, see [Microbenchmarks](#microbenchmarks) and [Tracing](#tracing).

-To use `iree-benchmark-module` generate an IREE module for the target backend:
+To use `iree-benchmark-module`, generate an IREE module for the target backend:

 ```shell
 $ bazel run //iree/tools:iree-translate -- \